MicrosoftDocs/win32/desktop-src/Controls/tvm-geteditcontrol.md

 ---
 title: TVM\_GETEDITCONTROL message
-description: Retrieves the handle to the edit control being used to edit a tree-view item's text.
-You can send this message explicitly or by using the TreeView\_GetEditControl macro. ms.assetid: 'c89e57e8-e113-47a1-85e6-bb68990f9c1a'
+description: Retrieves the handle to the edit control being used to edit a tree-view items text.
+You can send this message explicitly or by using the TreeView\_GetEditControl macro. ms.assetid: c89e57e8-e113-47a1-85e6-bb68990f9c1a
+keywords:
-keywords: ["TVM_GETEDITCONTROL message Windows Controls"]
+- TVM_GETEDITCONTROL message Windows Controls
 topic_type:
 - apiref
 api_name: